atomica-dev/land-x-safety-module/content/faq/faq.md

       Pool Details page.
 For example, if the pool has a Cooldown Period of 1 day, and you send a request for withdrawal now, you can execute the withdrawal transaction 24 hours (1 day) later.
+  - header: What is a Pool Cap (pool is Sold Out)?
+    content: >
+      The Pool Cap is a limit of the maximum amount of tokens that can be deposited into a pool.
+If the Pool Cap is reached, this means the pool is "Sold Out" and no longer accepting liquidity.
 content: >
   ###### Safety Modules powered by   ![Atomica logo](/atomica.logo.small.svg) ©
   2024 Atomica.
 All rights reserved.